Collections:

 - May not make threats of any kind; including arrest, garnishment of wages, and property seizure.

-- May not make false statements in an attempt to collect a debt.
+- May not make false, deceptive, or misleading statements in an attempt to collect a debt.

 Collection Scams

-There are companies that contact consumers claiming they are collecting a debt, when in fact there is no debt.
+Not all companies that claim to be debt collectors are real debt collectors.
+Some companies may contact people claiming they are collecting a debt, when there is no debt owed.
 They threaten lawsuits or arrest if payment is not made immediately.
 If you do not believe you owe the alleged debt, or suspect that you may not owe it, request a “validation notice” or something in writing showing the source of the debt.
 Scam collectors will seldom respond.
 Knowing your rights can protect you from this type of scam.

 Many different kinds of services claim to help people with debt problems.
-Among them are “debt settlement” companies that say they will negotiate with your creditors to reduce your balances due to a mere fraction of what you currently owe.
+Among them are “debt settlement” companies that say they will negotiate with your creditors to reduce your debt to less than what you currently owe.

-There is no guarantee that debt settlement companies can persuade a creditor to accept partial payment of a legitimate debt, and the negotiation process may be lengthy and protracted.
-However, if you decide to hire a debt settlement company to negotiate debt relief on your behalf, make sure to keep a few things in mind:
+There is no guarantee that debt settlement companies can persuade a creditor to accept partial payment of a debt, and the negotiation process may take a long time.
+If you decide to hire a debt settlement company to negotiate debt relief on your behalf, make sure to keep a few things in mind:

 - Debt settlement companies selling their services by telephone cannot charge or collect a fee before they settle or reduce your debt.